Package 'duet'

 overlay_axes

-Boolean indicating if 'x' and 'y' columns should be overlaid in the same plot (default is FALSE).
+Boolean indicating if different metric types (x, y, v_, a_, j_) for the same keypoint ID should be overlaid in the same plot facet.
+Default is FALSE.

 person

-Character string specifying which person to plot ("left", "right", or "both", default is "both").
+Character string specifying which person to plot.
+Options: "left", "right", or "both".
+Requires a 'person' column in 'data'.
+Default is "both".

 max_facets